We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - Standard 5 ($149): also includes the tests for Basic 3, as well as HIV and syphilis.
 This is LetsGetChecked’s most popular STI test and uses a finger prick and urine sample.

-- Complete 10 ($349): checks for everything in the Standard 5, in addition to Gardnerella, mycoplasma, ureaplasma, and herpes simplex virus I and II.
+- Complete 8 ($249): checks for everything in the Standard 5, in addition to Gardnerella, mycoplasma, and ureaplasma.
 This test uses finger prick and urine testing methods.

 Consider taking the test if you constantly feel run down, are bodybuilding competitively, have or are presenting symptoms of Cushing syndrome or Addison’s disease, or if you have been taking testosterone.